bneidlinger/RobotWars/RobotWars_app_code.md

 /**
  * Client-side Game class for Robot Wars.
  * Manages the connection to the server, receives game state,
- * and renders the game arena based on server information.
+ * renders the game arena based on server information, and handles
+ * player game lifecycle and spectator mode transitions using the Controls state machine. // <-- Updated description
  * Does NOT run the simulation locally.
  */
 class Game {